-To overcome the scientific requirements of United States v.
-Frye, the National Highway Transportation and Safety Administration (NHTSA) funded scientific research on sobriety tests starting back in the 1970’s.
-The results were the three “standardized and validated” field sobriety tests that most of us in police work have become the most familiar with.
+To satisfy the scientific requirements of Frye v.
+United States, the National Highway Transportation and Safety Administration (NHTSA) funded scientific research on sobriety tests starting back in the 1970’s.
+The results were the three “standardized and validated” field sobriety tests that most of us in police work have become most familiar with.

 The (3) sobriety tests that rose to the top during the NHTSA studies are:

 - Horizontal Gaze Nystagmus (HGN)